-- 4.3.1.5 Controls and samples should have a significant internal standard response, if a control or sample has little to no internal standard response for a compound, an evaluation for that control or sample cannot be made.
+- 4.3.1.5 To ensure the response is adequate, each compound in the internal control will be evaluated using the criteria listed above.
+If a compound does not meet these standards, samples cannot be evaluated for that compound.
+At the analyst's discretion, that compound can be removed from the list of compounds that the sample was evaluated for, or the sample can be reinjected or re-extracted.
+If a sample needs to be reinjected, the analyst may add more of the reconstitution solvent to facilitate this.
+The internal standards must give an adequate response in order for the sample to be evaluated.
+If a sample needs to be reinjected but the mobile phase has run out, new mobile phase may be prepared, and the sample(s) may be reinjected.
+The negative control must also be reinjected to demonstrate that there was no contamination introduced with the new mobile phases. - 4.3.1.6 Controls and samples should have a significant internal standard response, if a control or sample has little to no internal standard response for a compound, an evaluation for that control or sample cannot be made.
 If it is a sample, the analyst will need to re-inject or re-extract that sample.
-If it is a control, it can be re-injected, but if there is no marked improvement, then the control cannot be evaluated as passing. - 4.3.1.6 In cases that do not meet the minimum criteria, the analyst may also evaluate peak symmetry/resolution and it is at their discretion to determine if the sample exhibits a positive response for that compound.
-Correct peak shape (as compared with QCs) and the sufficient resolution of potential interferents from the analyte of interest can be considered. - 4.3.1.7 If a compound in a sample meets the minimum requirements but displays characteristics that are inconsistent with the calibrator(s) (for example, the retention time is barely within the allotted window, etc.) it is at the discretion of the analyst to evaluate that compound as negative for that sample, provided they detail an explanation in the case notes.

-4.4.1 Refer to Toxicology AM #19 and AM #21 for additional quality assurance and reference material authentication requirements.

-- 4.5.1 The printed results for each case sample will be included with the analyst's notes.
+If it is a control, it can be re-injected, but if there is no marked improvement, then the control cannot be evaluated as passing. - 4.3.1.7 In cases that do not meet the minimum criteria, the analyst may also evaluate peak symmetry/resolution and it is at their discretion to determine if the sample exhibits a positive response for that compound.
+Correct peak shape (as compared with QCs) and the sufficient resolution of potential interferents from the analyte of interest can be considered. - 4.3.1.8 If a compound in a sample meets the minimum requirements but displays characteristics that are inconsistent with the calibrator(s) (for example, the retention time is barely within the allotted window, etc.) it is at the discretion of the analyst to evaluate that compound as negative for that sample, provided they detail an explanation in the case notes. - 4.4 Quality Assurance Requirements - 4.4.1 Refer to Toxicology AM #19 and AM #21 for additional quality assurance and reference material authentication requirements. - 4.5 Analysis Documentation - 4.5.1 The printed results for each case sample will be included with the analyst's notes.
 Case results are to be recorded in the ILIMS system. - 4.5.2 The printout (paper or electronic) for the calibrators and controls will be stored centrally in the lab in which they were performed or stored on a network drive. - 4.5.3 The data from the run will be stored electronically, and if it is on a computer, will be backed up at least every two months.